 But then I met Jesus.
 And if you’re not a believer–look, I get it.
 I can hear your eyes rolling.
 Mine would be if I were you.
 But that’s the truth.
 I began reading the Bible and through it found a redefinition of integrity that allowed me to see just how far out of alignment I was.

-Doing the right thing still included going beyond life’s minimum expectations, but in light of the Lord’s living example, it also included loving the seemingly unlovable, showing compassion for the most heinous of criminals, and–what might be the most difficult of standards, personally–maintaining a sense of intentional sexual purity.
+Doing the right thing still included going beyond life’s minimum expectations, but in light of the Lord’s living example, it also included loving the seemingly unlovable, showing compassion for the most heinous of criminals, and maintaining a sense of intentional sexual purity.

 I want to walk my talk, and I want to live free from hypocrisy.
 I want to realize the insufficient joy found in sinful pleasure, and be absolutely convinced that the greatest joy is found in obedience to him.